TheOdinProject/curriculum/react/the_react_ecosystem/react_router.md

 ### Introduction

 Up until this point in the curriculum, we have been building one-page applications.
 However, for any larger scale application, we are going to have multiple pages.
-Thankfully, the browser allows client-side javascript to manage the way an user can navigate, with the [History API](https://developer.mozilla.org/en-US/docs/Web/API/History_API/Working_with_the_History_API).
+Thankfully, the browser allows client-side Javascript to manage the way a user can navigate, with the [History API](https://developer.mozilla.org/en-US/docs/Web/API/History_API/Working_with_the_History_API).
 We can leverage the power of this to manage routing in React with the help of a package like `react-router-dom`.

 ### Lesson Overview

 This section contains a general overview of topics that you will learn in this lesson.

 - What is client-side routing?
-- How do you use React Router to do lient-side routing?
+- How do you use React Router to do client-side routing?
 - How do you create nested and dynamic paths?
 - How do you add a "catch-all" route?
 - How do you add protected routes?

 ### Client-Side Routing

-Client-side routing is the type of routing where the javascript takes over the duty of handling the routes in an application.
+Client-side routing is the type of routing where Javascript takes over the duty of handling the routes in an application.
 Client-side routing helps in building single-page applications (SPAs) without refreshing as the user navigates.
 For example, when a user clicks a navbar element, the URL changes and the view of the page is modified accordingly, within the client.

 Say you are cooking some chicken.
 If you want to cook it well and nice, you will have to: